 How and when, though, did God’s rulership begin to be “trampled on by the nations”?
 This happened in 607 B.C.E. when Jerusalem was conquered by the Babylonians.
 “Jehovah’s throne” became vacant, and the line of kings who descended from David was interrupted.

-JWs assert that they are follow the Bible which says the Jews would go on exile for 70 years (Jer.
+JWs claim to follow the Bible which says the Jews would go on exile for 70 years (Jer.
 20:10) and since Cyrus gave his edict for them to return to Jerusalem in 537 BC, they did a straight calculation: 537+ 70 years = 607 BC.
 One of them wrote: “Jehovah Witnesses have decided that the date of the desolation of Jerusalem must have been 607 B.C.” because the “organization, as a whole, over a long term has the guidance of Holy Spirit.”

 God debased Zedekiah by removing his crown and decreed that the kingdom of Judah was to be overthrown and exist no more until the Messiah would come whose right it is; and it would be given Him (Gen. 49:10; Isa.
 9:6-7, 42:1).
 The trampling of the Gentiles over Jerusalem would end at Jesus’ second advent when He will reign as King from Jerusalem.